awsdocs/amazon-ecs-bestpractices-guide/doc_source/networking-troubleshooting.md

 # Optimizing and troubleshooting<a name="networking-troubleshooting"></a>

 The following services and features can help you to gain insights about your network and service configurations\.
-You can use this information to troubleshoot networking issues and better optimize your servcies\.
+You can use this information to troubleshoot networking issues and better optimize your services\.

 ## CloudWatch Container Insights<a name="networking-troubleshooting-containerinsights"></a>